JiggityMaggotKetamynes/Chips/YC_application.md

 Q1) Our competitors would be: interactive brokers if you were looking to trade perpetual swaps on commodities, which offers singular commodity price speculation in the form of a perpetual futures contract.
 OX.FUN if you were looking to trade perpetual swaps solely on crpyto currencies.
 Charles Schwab Futures, Forex LLC if you were to looking to trade commodity futures. <!-- You should name the 3 major crypto trading platforms by name and the explain how our product is diffrent then theres and why it is better -->

 Q2) Crpyto currencies without inherent utility are worthless.
-The more traders and holders of a coin that value, interact and usse it's capabilites, this becomes the underlying charactheristic for success.
+The more traders and holders of a coin that value, interact and use it's capabilites, the more this becomes the underlying charactheristic for success.

 ## How do or will you make money?
 How much could you make?